shaw-kunal/notes/aws/aws.md

 **Configruation**:
 - VPC are created with specified range of IP address using CIDR  block notation.
-- AWS support IPv4 CIDR bolc between /16 and /28 netmask.
+- AWS support IPv4 CIDR bolck between /16 and /28 netmask.
 - You can add up to 5 CIDR range within single VPC .

-**Maximux VPCs per range:** Default limit is 5 region . but his can be increase upon request.
+**Maximux VPCs per range:** Default limit is 5 region . but this can be increase upon request.